A | B | C | D | E | F | G | H | I | J | K | L | M | N | O | P | Q | R | S | T | U | V | W | X | Y | Z

 Oregon Review of International Law (ORIL)

-The purpose of ORIL is to publish a high-quality law journal in a timely fashion.
-ORIL’s purpose is to contribute to contemporary legal scholarship.
-We intend to publish articles addressing current international and comparative law issues.Our goals for the 2023-2024 fiscal year are to find quality authors and engaging articles to publish in our journal that will represent our institution well.
-We also plan to publish our journal in a timely fashion so that it represents the University of Oregon and the School of Law in the best light.
-Last, we plan to continue to develop our recognition and reputation as a legal journal by maintaining the utmost quality and interesting articles.
+The purpose of the Oregon Review of International Law (ORIL) is to contribute to contemporary legal scholarship on international and comparative law.
+We look for quality authors and engaging articles that will represent our institution well.
+We strive to develop our recognition and reputation as a legal journal by maintaining the utmost quality and interesting articles.

 OUTLaws